gomorpheus/morpheus-docs/_build/html/_sources/operations/approvals.rst.txt

 #.
 Save Changes

-{morpheus} then configures the integration with ServiceNow, syncs ServiceNow workflows which are available when creating approvals policies.
+|morpheus| then configures the integration with ServiceNow, syncs ServiceNow workflows which are available when creating approvals policies.
 (This process can take up to 5 minutes depending on the size of the workflow table in ServiceNow.)

 Create Approval Policies
 ^^^^^^^^^^^^^^^^^^^^^^^^